From: Stephen Williamson

 Subject: How did everyone in Australia really survive before banks?

-And secondly since 1788, virtually no depositor into a savings bank in Australia has ever lost his or her money.
+And secondly since 1788, virtually no depositor into a savings bank in Australia who then stayed in Australia has ever lost his or her money.
 How come?

 Click here for further background to Australia's settlement in recorded history (after 1788), specifically looking at Brisbane.